Cultural Heritage Sites

 The Tasman Resource Management Plan (TRMP) requires that a NZ Historic Places Trust archaeological authority is obtained before any site is modified, destroyed or damaged.
 Sites around the district that are known to the Council are also listed in the TRMP, and shown on its planning maps.

 Sections in the TRMP that are specific to cultural heritage sites protection are Chapters 10.2 and 16.13 and Schedule 16.13C, introduced as Plan Change 16.

 To local Maori, some locations may also have special cultural significance, associated with people and events from the past.
 Such sites or areas are termed Wahi Tapu.

-All sites, whether they are archaeological, Wahi Tapu, or both, are protected in the Tasman District under Historic Places Act (1993) and the Resource Management Act (1991).
+All sites, whether they are archaeological, Wahi Tapu, or both, are protected in the Tasman District under the Historic Places Act (1993) and the Resource Management Act (1991).

 For more information about Cultural Heritage in the Tasman District, please contact us.